-• Keiser University-Latin American Campus has an on-campus first-aid station.
-This station provides basic, preliminary medical assistance and limited pharmaceuticals via a professional nursing staff.

-• A nurse will be on duty throughout the day and early evening hours, as well as sleeping on campus to be available on an as needed basis for night-time care or emergencies.

-• A medical doctor is available each week of the semester for on-campus consultation, Monday, Wednesday and Friday from 4:30 p.m.
-6:00 p.m.

-• During summer time, the physician is available Monday and Wednesday from 4:00 p.m. to 5:00 p.m.

-• Students may, if necessary, be transported to a hospital or clinic in case of emergency, transportation fees may be included if it is not an urgent medical need.

-• All registered students who have paid their medical insurance fees each semester will be eligible to use these services.

-• Although there is a limited stock of over-the-counter medication, it is not the responsibility of the university to provide any medication for treatments.
+- Keiser University-Latin American Campus has an on-campus first-aid station.
+This station provides basic, preliminary medical assistance and limited pharmaceuticals via a professional nursing staff. - A nurse will be on duty throughout the day and early evening hours, as well as sleeping on campus to be available on an as needed basis for night-time care or emergencies. - A medical doctor is available each week of the semester for on-campus consultation, Monday, Wednesday and Friday from 4:30 p.m.
+6:00 p.m. - During summer time, the physician is available Monday and Wednesday from 4:00 p.m. to 5:00 p.m. - Students may, if necessary, be transported to a hospital or clinic in case of emergency, transportation fees may be included if it is not an urgent medical need. - All registered students who have paid their medical insurance fees each semester will be eligible to use these services. - Medical justification can only be provided by the doctor after consultation (if necessary).
+Nursing staff is not authorized to provide any medical notes. - Although there is a limited stock of over-the-counter medication, it is not the responsibility of the university to provide any medication for treatments.
 Students must provide for their own medication for prescriptions.